mbest1813/documentation/v2/editions/cloud/api.md

 #### Using an API Key

 We’re working to provide trusted partners with API Keys that provide access to the Public API and do not self-expire.
-Stay tuned for updates, or send us a note at support@astronomer.io if you would like to be notified when this feature is made available.
+Stay tuned for updates, or send us a note at support@metarouter.io if you would like to be notified when this feature is made available.

 ## Data Models

 ### Users and Organizations

-In order to access and control pipelines in the Astronomer platform, we give control of these operations to `Organizations`. `Users` are added to `Organizations` in order to utilize the org's control over those pipelines.
+In order to access and control pipelines in the MetaRouter platform, we give control of these operations to `Organizations`. `Users` are added to `Organizations` in order to utilize the org's control over those pipelines.
 Once an person is added to an `Organization`, they are titled either `Owner` or `User`.

 Organization `Owners` have full read/write control over everything linked to that Organization, from editing pipelines to expanding User permissions.
 You can consider this role as having administrative privileges for this Organization.